 “Sigrid Brown” is a pen name that represents the part of me who stays up too late watching mysteries and has read every Harry Potter novel twelve or thirteen times.
-Read “Sigrid’s” thoughts about books and the performing arts on her blog as well as on Facebook and Goodreads.
-Follow her on Twitter and Instagram @sigridbrown005.
+Read “Sigrid’s” thoughts about books on Goodreads.

-Publishers Weekly calls The Girl in Duluth an “affecting debut ….
+The Girl in Duluth won a 2023 Midwest Book Award and Publishers Weekly called it an “affecting debut ….
 Brown easily creates engagement with [her main character] June, and poetic prose is a plus ….
 Fans of thoughtful crime fiction will hope for more from Brown.”
 You can see the full text of this review and more reviews here.

 Learn more about the writing of The Girl in Duluth and see a book-club discussion guide below.
 You can also read an excerpt on Sigrid’s Booklife page.